lxc/incus/doc/installing.md

 After upgrading Incus to a newer version, Incus might need to update its database to a new schema.
 This update happens automatically when the daemon starts up after a Incus upgrade.
-A backup of the database before the update is stored in the same location as the active database (for example, at `/var/snap/lxd/common/lxd/database` for the snap installation).
+A backup of the database before the update is stored in the same location as the active database (at `/var/lib/incus/database`).

 ```{important}
 After a schema update, older versions of Incus might regard the database as invalid.